Inside ISSF

 What can I take if I have a cold or the flu?

-If an athlete has a cold, flu, or hay fever there are a number of permitted medications.
-Ensure medications do not contain other prohibited stimulants by checking various Online Drug References.
-Antihistamines are, in general, permitted as are cough medications and some decongestants purchased over-the-counter.
+If an athlete has a cold, flu, or hay fever there are several permitted medications.
+Ensure medications do not contain other prohibited stimulants by checking various Online Drug References like GlobalDRO.com .
+Antihistamines are, in general, permitted as are cough medications and some decongestants purchased over the counter.
+Always ask questions and check ingredients before taking anything.

 What if I need to take something for minor pain?